The Trial Helper Certification Program has three primary goals:

 H. Trial Requirements

-1. Helpers are no longer required to be certified to work local trials.
-However, Germany requires that the level of helper work be at the level expected of a Class 3 helper.
+2. Germany requires that the level of helper work be at the level expected of a level 3 helper.
 If a non-

 3. Trial judges should submit a report on all certified helpers they see work a trial to the LV OfG.
 This information is invaluable to the LV OfG in identifying helpers that are working both above and below standards.
 It is also one way the OfG identifies championship helpers.